beckerluke/personal_changelog_mar_2020-master/README.md

 #### Wednesday, March 25th, 2020
 - Projects: Workout App: Researched dynamically adding multiple input fields in ReactJS for RecordExercise component
 - Completed The or Operator lesson in Conditional Statements mission in [Dataquest's](https://www.dataquest.io/) Data Scientist in Python course

+#### Thursday, March 26th, 2020
+- Projects: Workout App: Updated query for getting random individual exercises according to body part from database.
+Updated form for adding exercise to database for new database setup